fay59/fcd/README.md

 Fcd currently only supports x86_64 programs.
 It implements a (partial) x86 emulator in C++, with one function per instruction, and compiles it to LLVM bytecode.
-To produce its output, it disassembles the program and inlines each instruction's function's bytecode into a result function.
+To produce its output, fcd disassembles the target program and inlines each instruction's function's bytecode into a result function.
 This allows painless extension of the supported instruction set and powerful testing.

-Disassembly uses [Capstone][2].
+Instructions that aren't implemented by the emulator are emitted as assembly statements; but since fcd uses [Capstone][2], it can at least tell which registers the instruction reads and writes and still produce useful code when that happens.

 ## An optimizing decompiler